-After 30 years of excavation, it shows that the Hanyangling tomb is mainly composed of the Emperor and Empress' graveyards, southern and northern burial pits, ritual building, and the criminal's graveyards.
-The layout is similar to ancient morning court held by the emperor.
+After 30 years of excavation, it shows that the Hanyangling tomb is mainly composed of the Emperor and Empress' graveyards, southern and northern burial pits, ritual buildings, and the criminal's graveyards.
+The layout is similar to the ancient morning court held by the emperor.

 Culture Relics unearthed from Hanyangling Tomb: